- UT Library Catalog | Reserves

 This large collection of corporate records includes materials ranging from formal board of directors' minutes to personal photos of individuals involved with the company's history.
 Administrative records include corporate record books from LOF and its predecessors: Edward Ford Plate Glass Company (1899-1930), Toledo Glass Company (1895-1931), Libbey-Owens Glass Company (1916-1933), and subsidiaries.
 Annual reports from LOF Glass Company (1930-1982) and the Pilkington Group (1988-) provide summaries of corporate activities.
 Corporate file records (1895-1958) deal primarily with contracts, subsidiaries, and notably a government anti-trust investigation of LOF (1930-1948).
 Publications, speeches, and reports created by LOF employees and others include manuscripts and research notes from two company-sponsored corporate histories, corporate newsletters (1939-1980), and general glass industry materials.
 The single largest series in the collection focuses on sales and promotion.
 There are files on 50 distributors and dealers of LOF products across the U.S. (1930s-1970s), press releases (1946-1984), and advertising yearbooks and scrapbooks (1851-1977).
 "Glass at Work" files serve as a valuable source of information on the actual uses of LOF products, as well as the advertising department's use of "real life" applications for promotional purposes.
 They include files on glazing in everything from airports to homes (1945-1986).
 MSS-066, 88 linear feet.

-See also: entries under Business and Commerce and Education and Schools.
+See also: entries under Business and Commerce; Education and Schools; and Glass Industry

 TED LIGIBEL PAPERS, 1906-1994.
 [PDF]